 - Poor road conditions: Even when the weather is nice, uneven road surfaces and potholes threaten the safety of truckers.
 Commercial trucks are even more at risk because of their high center of gravity.

-- Poor vehicle maintenance: Vehicle inspections are a must for trucks doing frequent trips.
-They will pinpoint potential issues and address them before they become problems on the road.
+- Poor vehicle maintenance: Vehicle inspections are a must for trucks making frequent trips.
+They will pinpoint and address potential issues before they become problems on the road.
 The entire braking system, for example, is of particular concern.

 In 2019,5,005 large trucks were involved in fatal crashes.
 This number increased by 2% from the previous year.
 These fatal incidents once again raise the issue of road safety.